frlender/Jandas/README.md

 # Jandas
 ### A very much Pandas-like JavaScript library for data science
 Jandas is designed to have very similar indexing experience as  Pandas.
 It implements DataFrame, Series and Index classes in TypeScript and supports position- and label-based indexing.
 Unlike Pandas where some operations are asymemtrical between row and column, Jandas tries to make all operations symmetrical along the two axes.
+It is comprehensively tested with code coverage >90%.

 ## Main Features